huntdatacenter/docs/docs/coordination/agreements/get-going.md

 You will find information on our services and digital science on these pages.
 Please [contact us](/contact) to supplement your assessment.
 We enjoy learning about scientific activities, and truly enjoy dialogues about short and long-term ways cloud services may elevate your science.
 We are also happy to provide references relevant for your scientific field, demonstrate potential tools, estimate cost etc.

 If your reflections conclude that we might be a good fit (YAY!), jump to the next sections.
-If you decide otherwise, we will be happy to see you in the future and we will appreciate if you could spare a minute [sending us](/contact) your thoughts about what we can improve to fit your scientific vision.
+If you decide otherwise, we will be happy to see you in the future and we will appreciate it if you could spare a minute [sending us](/contact) your thoughts about what we can improve to fit your scientific vision.

 #### 2. Decide your data space subscription level